linkerd/website/linkerd.io/content/2.12/getting-started/_index.md

   Emojivoto](../debugging-an-app/).
 * Learn how to [add your own services](../adding-your-service/) to Linkerd without downtime.
+* Learn how to install other [Linkerd extensions](../tasks/extensions/) such as Jaeger and the multicluster extension.
 * Learn more about [Linkerd's architecture](../reference/architecture/)
 * Learn how to set up [automatic control plane mTLS credential rotation](../tasks/automatically-rotating-control-plane-tls-credentials/) for